A beginner's guide on how to search Findmypast's family records

 2. Category search

-When you know what type of record you want to find, you can narrow your search to just that specific category.
-You can access each of the nine distinct categories via the 'Search' option on the blue menu at the top of your screen when logged into the site.
+When you know what type of record you want to find, you can narrow your search to that specific category.
+You can access each of the distinct categories via the 'Search' option on the menu when logged into the site.

 3. Record set search

 This should be used when you know the exact Findmypast record set you want to search.
-The quickest way of accessing individual record sets is through our A-Z of records.
-Type the record set name or part of the name into the A-Z search bar and your selection will appear.
+The quickest way of accessing individual record sets is through our list of all record sets.
+Type a record set name or topic into the search bar and our relevant collections will appear.

-Once you've selected the record set you want to search, you'll be taken to its individual search page, which often includes search fields unique to that record set.
+Once you've selected the record set you want to search, you'll be taken to its individual search page, which often includes search fields unique to that collection.
 This makes it really useful for pinpointing the specific record you're looking for.